 Lou has several published articles and co-authored a book chapter on Early Childhood Education, The Reggio Emilia Approach and Inquiry Projects.
 She has co-authored and conducted professional learning sessions for New Horizons Preschool, along with other professional learning events for Reggio Emilia Information Exchange, Australia.

 Lou is continually influenced and challenged by the Reggio Emilia Educational Project.
 She is passionate about democratic classrooms, the pedagogy of listening and inquiry approaches.
-Lou is inspired by democratic models of education and is and advocate for collaborative dialogue with staff, children, families and the community.
+Lou is inspired by democratic models of education and is an advocate for collaborative dialogue with staff, children, families and the community.
 She is committed to inclusive education, where all children are respected, have participatory rights and are considered competent.

-Service Coordinator Lenah Valley Campus
+Early Childhood Teacher – Lenah Valley Campus

-Joanna has been part of the dedicated team of educators at New Horizons Preschool for the past five years.
+Jo has been part of the dedicated team of educators at New Horizons Preschool for the past 10 years.
 She has a Bachelor of Art Education and a Bachelor of Design from the UNSW College of Fine Arts.
-Jo has worked in multiple roles as an Early Childhood Educator, Secondary School Visual Art Teacher and a Graphic and Object Designer.
-Currently, she is the Atelierista across both campuses at New Horizons.
-Jo’s role is to work alongside the educators to support the children and provide opportunities for them to express ideas and explore a variety of art media.
+Jo has also completed a Graduate Certificate in Early Childhood Education and Care with Griffith University.

 Jo is passionate about the language of creative arts, creating pathways for educators and children to connect, whilst fostering artistic and imaginative thinking.
 She is committed to honouring The Hundred Languages and she feels privileged to be able to collaborate with and learn from her fellow researchers, designers and artists; the children.